CGJohnson112/Stock_React_JS/README.md

 # Stock_React_JS
-AlphaVantage app for stock selection--work in progress--uses ChartJS
+AlphaVantage app for stock selection-uses ChartJS (build version)

 One component this could have used is an input field to select the stock you want.
-This is still in progress.
+This is finally added iusing handleSubmit(), handleChange() functions in the Stock.js script.

 The ChartJS is very dynamic and displays data that is scalable and scrollable --you can zoom in and out of chart data.